Frequently asked questions about voting in a provincial election

 - by mail; or

 You can use our Voter Information Service to find your voting locations.
-Our accessibility page also features tools and services to vote.

 If you are on the Register, you need to present one piece of ID showing your name to vote.
 If you are not on the Register, you must present one piece of ID showing both your name and home address to vote.